SoniEx2/IRCChannels/espernet/#soni.md

 Channel Rules for #Soni @ EsperNet
 ==================================

-There are 5 main rules:
+There are a few simple rules:

-1. Respect everyone.
-2. Accept and support everyone until they harm others.
-3. Get others to follow this.
+1. Act mature, especially in serious conversations.
+(Note: This is not a hard rule)
+2. Absolutely NO discrimination.
+This is a hard rule.
-4. This is a primarily SFW channel, avoid posting NSFW/NSFL content.
-NSFW/NSFL content MUST be tagged.
+3. This is a primarily SFW channel, avoid posting NSFW/NSFL content.
+Any NSFW/NSFL content MUST be tagged.
-5. Respect/follow network staff/[rules](http://esper.net/charter.php).
+4. Respect/follow network staff/[rules](http://esper.net/charter.php).

-###Examples:

-Bad:

-> \<A\> Please don't call me a bitch.
-> \<B\> I'll call you whatever I want, bitch.

-Good:

-> \<A\> Please don't call her that.
-> \<B\> You don't get to say that.
-She told me she's fine with it.

-Bad:
-> \<P\> He's a pedo, kill him!

-Good:
-> \<P\> He's a pedo but he has never harmed anyone so I'm ok with him.

 <!-- todo terms of use -->